AdolfReeve/AdolfReeve/README.md

 ### Hi there 👋 I am Adolf Fernandes

-- 📖Studying at Manipal Institue of Technology
+- 📖Electronics Engineering (VLSI) Undergrad at MIT, Manipal
+- Batch of 2027